 How to Use: Citrus fruits are a gift in the winter, when they can apply their brightness almost anywhere—to fish and chicken, pies and cakes, sauces and marinades, and of course, eating out of hand.

 How to Grow: Potatoes are another great candidate for indoor gardening; they can be grown inside a 5-gallon plastic container.
 Cut your seed potatoes into pieces with at least one eye in each piece and plant into 4- inches of topsoil mixed with compost, eye facing up.
 Potatoes should be planted 8 to 12 inches apart.
 Top with several inches of straw and place in a sunny window.
 After a couple weeks, the first shoots should appear through the straw.
 Keep the soil lightly moist but not soaking, and after several weeks, harvest baby potatoes from your box.

 How to Use: Boil baby potatoes whole and toss with celery, carrots, vinegar and homemade mayo for a spring salad.

 8. Pea Shoots

-How to Grow: Soaking dried pea seeds in a bowl of water for 24 hours before planting helps with germination.
+How to Grow: For indoor gardening, soaking dried pea seeds in a bowl of water for 24 hours before planting helps with germination.
 Drain the peas and plant them in compost, 1/2 inch deep.
 Peas don’t need a lot of room for root growth, so even shallow containers are acceptable.
 Peas can also be densely planted—just 1/4 inch is needed for shoots.
 Water evenly and place in a sunny window, and within two or three weeks you’ll have plenty of shoots for harvesting!
 Just pinch off above the bottom leaves.